Cellular adaptation

 In cell biology and pathophysiology, cellular adaptation refers to changes made by a cell in response to adverse or varying environmental changes.
 The adaptation may be physiologic (normal) or pathologic (abnormal).

-Four types of morphological adaptations include atrophy, hypertrophy, hyperplasia, and metaplasia.
+Morphological adaptations observed at the cellular level include atrophy, hypertrophy, hyperplasia, and metaplasia.
+In the medical context, outside of specialized branches of biomedicine, morphological adaptations are not always referenced to the fundamental cellular level, but are observed and assessed at the level of tissues and organs.
+Dysplasia is a process of cell change associated with cellular abnormality, which is not considered adaptive in the positive sense of adaptation.

 Atrophy

-Atrophy is a decrease in cell size.
+Cellular atrophy is a decrease in cell size.
 If enough cells in an organ undergo atrophy the entire organ will decrease in size.
 Thymus atrophy during early human development (childhood) is an example of physiologic atrophy.
 Skeletal muscle atrophy is a common pathologic adaptation to skeletal muscle disuse (commonly called "disuse atrophy").
 Tissue and organs especially susceptible to atrophy include skeletal muscle, cardiac muscle, secondary sex organs, and the brain.

 Hypertrophy

-Hypertrophy is an increase in cell size and volume.
+Cellular hypertrophy is an increase in cell size and volume.
 If enough cells of an organ hypertrophy the whole organ will increase in size.
 Hypertrophy may involve an increase in intracellular protein as well as cytosol (intracellular fluid) and other cytoplasmic components.
 For example, adipocytes (fat cells) may expand in size by depositing more lipid within cytoplasmic vesicles.
 Thus in human adults, increases in body fat tissue occurs mostly by increases in the size of adipocytes, not by increases in the number of adipocytes.
 Hypertrophy may be caused by mechanical signals (e.g., stretch) or trophic signals (e.g., growth factors).
 An example of physiologic hypertrophy is in skeletal muscle with sustained weight bearing exercise.
 An example of pathologic hypertrophy is in cardiac muscle as a result of hypertension.